 "When I see beauty like this I feel like Nature has forgiven the world."--Claudia

 Claudia and Christian from Germany

-The Schmidt family from Japan enjoying Saipan's secret cave pool as part of their Ultimate Saipan & Tinian adventure
+The Schmidt family from Japan enjoying Saipan's secret cave pool as part of their Saipan in a Day & day trip to Tinian adventure

 Jermaine and Nikki from Shanghai by way of Vancouver!

 Lyn and Judi on Saipan "We really enjoyed getting to meet you and hope that we can join up again sometime in another part of the world.
 You truly showed us a local friendship we were longing for.
 Thank you for all you did to make our time here enjoyable and for your continued support through the health information.
 We feel truly blessed to have crossed paths with you :-) We got the great pics of our tour, and thanks for being such an amazing host."

 Thanks so much for that wonderful, personalized tour of Saipan.
 I did get the maps and your sweet card when I checked out and thank you for them.
 It was a great day which I will remember with fondness for the rest of my life.
 Good luck to you in all of your various endeavors and I hope that you will have many more travelers heading your way.
 Fondly, Maxine" (Oct 2015)

 Mary Tiffany on a star sand beach on SaipanStar sand under a microscope.
 Photo: cruise ship guest, Mary Tiffany